 Progress is a huge motivator – and paying attention to your resting heart rate is an excellent way to gauge how your aerobic fitness is improving.

 Measure it regularly to see long-term progress and daily fluctuations that can tell you whether you’re fit for training, overtrained or stressed.
+Read more about how to measure your resting heart rate.

 If you notice changes in your resting heart rate, read through this list and see if there’s something that could explain the said changes.